Potential softening and eccentricity dynamics in razor-thin, nearly-Keplerian discs: Comparison: Power-Law Discs

 To this goal we compute the values of $\psi_1$ and $\psi_2$ in an infinitely extended PL disc, like in \S \ref{subsubsec:softening}, but now with a narrow clean gap (in semi-major axis) just around the test particle orbit, and explore the effect of varying the width of this gap \citep{war81}.
 The inner and outer edges of the gap, in which $\Sigma_d(a)$ is set to zero, are at $a_{d,i} = (1-x) a_p \leq a_p$ and $a_{d,o} = (1-x)^{-1} a_p \geq a_p$, respectively, with a single parameter $x$ controlling the gap width.
 As $x\to 0$, the width of the gap goes to zero.
 We compute secular coefficients in such a gapped disc denoted $\tilde{\psi}_{1}(x)$ and $\tilde{\psi}_2(x)$, by appropriately changing the upper integration limits in the definitions (\ref{eq:psi1PL})-(\ref{eq:phi1phi2PL}), i.e. from 1 to $\alpha_m \equiv 1 - x$.
 This eliminates gravitational effect of the disc annuli with $a_{d,i}(x) < a < a_{d,o}(x)$.

 In Figure \ref{fig:f2} we display the behavior of $\tilde{\psi}_1(x)$ (Panel A) and $\tilde{\psi}_2(x)$ (Panel B) as a function of $x = 1 - \sqrt{a_{d,i}/a_{d,o}}$ for various values of softening $\varsigma$ to highlight the effects of different softening prescriptions.
-The calculations assume a base PL disc model with $p = 1$ and $q = 0.5$.
+The calculations assume a base PL disc model with $p = 1$ and $q = 0.5$ (recall that $\psi_1$ depends on $p$, while $\psi_2$ depends on $p+q$; Eqs. \ref{eq:psi1PL}, \ref{eq:phi1phi2PL}).
 There are several notable features in this figure.

 First, when the gap is wider than the characteristic softening length $\varsigma a_p$, i.e. $\varsigma \lesssim x \leq 1$, the amplitudes of both $\tilde{\psi}_1(x)$ and $\tilde{\psi}_2(x)$ increase from zero at $x=1$ (infinitely wide gap) to their maximum values reached at $x\sim \varsigma$.
-In all cases $\psi_1$ is positive, meaning {\it prograde} precession of a test particle orbit in a wide gap, in agreement with \citet{war81} and \citet{irina18a} --- secular effect of a collection of distant disc "wires" conforms to expectations of the classical Laplace-Largange theory (i.e. prograde precession).
+In all cases $\psi_1$ is positive, meaning {\it prograde} precession of a test particle orbit in a wide gap, in agreement with the unsoftened results of \citet{war81} and \citet{irina18a} --- secular effect of a collection of distant disc "wires" conforms to expectations of the classical Laplace-Largange theory (i.e. prograde precession).

 In the range $\varsigma \lesssim x \ll 1$ we find that $\tilde{\psi}_1(x) \sim |\tilde{\psi}_2(x)|\sim x^{-1}$, irrespective of the softening model used; their maximum values are always $\sim \varsigma^{-1}$.
 This convergent behavior is easy to understand since for $\varsigma \lesssim x$ the role of softening is negligible, $\mathcal{B}_s^{(m)}(\alpha,\varsigma)\approx b_s^{(m)}(\alpha)$, and all $\phi_{ij}$ effectively reduce to their classical counterparts $\phi_{ij}^{\rm LL}$ given by Eqs. (\ref{eq:classical_psi1}) - (\ref{eq:classical_psi}), which can be easily verified using the expressions listed in Table \ref{table:table1}.
 The scaling of $\tilde{\psi}_1(x)$ and $|\tilde{\psi}_2(x)|$ with $x$ is simply a result of asymptotic behavior of $b_{3/2}^{(m)}(\alpha) \rightarrow (1-\alpha)^{-2}$ as $\alpha\to 1$, upon radial integration in Eqs. (\ref{eq:psi1PL}) -- (\ref{eq:phi1phi2PL}).